-When I was my daughter Jenna’s age living in Montreal, a nutritionist brought these Melted Olive Cheese appetizers to a work party.
+Many years ago when I was living in Montreal, a nutritionist brought these vegetarian olive cheese appetizers to a work party.
 We all inhaled them and promptly asked for the recipe.

 - Use a food processor to blend the olive cheese mixture together (and hide the olives if you have fussy eaters)

-- Just flash freeze the unbaked pieces for 45 minutes, pile them into a freezer bag and freeze them for up to a month.
+- Just flash-freeze the unbaked pieces for 45 minutes, pile them into plastic freezer bags and freeze them for up to a month.

 - 1/3 cup finely chopped green onions (green and white part)

-- 1 1/2 cup grated cheddar cheese (I use white) or emmental
+- 1 1/2 cup grated cheddar cheese, Note 1 (about 6 ounces)

 - 1/2 cup mayonnaise (light is fine)